tomisenbarger/cv/cv.md

 ###Publications

-Shams, S., Pratt, A.R., Li, S., & Isenbarger, T.A.
-The Evolving Role of History in the Past, Present, and Future of Psychedelic Patenting. *History of Pharmacy and Pharmaceuticals.* Accepted manuscript (2023)
+Shams, S., Pratt, A.R., Li, S., & Isenbarger, T. The Evolving Role of History in the Past, Present, and Future of Psychedelic Patenting. *History of Pharmacy and Pharmaceuticals* 65:1 (2023), in press

 Isenbarger, T.A. *In re Kubin*’s Reinvigorated Nonobviousness Standard for DNA Patents. *Wisconsin Law Review* 2009(6): 1435–1470 (2010).
 [SSRN](http://ssrn.com/abstract=1569145)